-What to expect before vegetation management
+What to expect before we work on your property

-• Bluebonnet's contractors or employees contact property owners one to two weeks before planned inspections or maintenance is performed within easements on their property.

-• A door or gate hanger may be left in advance of planned work, but a property owner may not be notified in advance if there is a power outage if there is a power outage because of maintenance.
+- Bluebonnet's contractors or employees contact property owners one to two weeks before planned inspections or maintenance work is done within easements on their property. - A door or gate hanger may be left in advance of planned work. - When power outages occur, it is not always possible for Bluebonnet to notify members of the need to access their property.

-Contractors' vehicles should display their company logo and Bluebonnet's logo.
+Contractors' vehicles should display both their company's and Bluebonnet's logos.